Human reproductive system: Male

 The male reproductive system is a series of organs located outside the body and around the pelvis region of a male that contribute towards the reproduction process.
 The primary direct function of the male reproductive system is to provide the male sperm for fertilization of the ovum.

 The major reproductive organs of the male can be grouped into three categories.
 The first category produces and stores sperm (spermatozoa).
 These are produced in the testicles, which are housed in the temperature-regulating scrotum; immature sperm then travel to the epididymides for development and storage.
 The second category are the ejaculatory fluid producing glands which include the Cowper's gland (also called bulbourethral gland), seminal vesicles, prostate, and vas deferens.
 The final category are those used for copulation and deposition of the sperm within the female; these include the penis, urethra, and vas deferens.

 Penile shrinkage due to low temperatures.
 The scrotum is in a tense state to regulate testicular temperatures.

 Major secondary sexual characteristics include a larger, more muscular stature, deepened voice, facial and body hair, broad shoulders, and the development of an Adam's apple.
 An important sexual hormone of males is androgen, particularly testosterone.

-The testes release a hormone that controls the development of sperm.
-This hormone is also responsible for the development of physical characteristics in men, such as facial hair and a deep voice.